Daya Web Logo

 In this example, we are using the transform property to alter the position of the element every 10% of the animation time.
 0% represents the animation start while 100% represents the animation end.

+Alternatively, you could use the from and to keywords to specify the animation start and end times.
 We decided to use the transform property in this example, but you can substitute in whatever CSS properties that you like to get your desired effect.
 In fact, you can change as many properties as many times as you like.
+And that's all there is to it to add some animation to text using CSS.
+Hope you found this post useful.